Redding Motorcycle Accident Attorney

 - Sudden stops.

-A motorcyclist does not have the protection that surrounds the occupants of a passenger vehicle, putting the rider at a distinct disadvantage when it comes to the severity of injuries suffered.
-Common injuries following a motorcycle crash include:
+A motorcyclist does not have the protection that surrounds the occupants of a passenger vehicle, putting the rider at a distinct disadvantage regarding the severity of injuries suffered.
+The most common types of injuries suffered in a motorcycle crash include:

 - Broken bones